-“Yeah, new neighbors in the blue house next door.
+“Yeah, the new neighbors in the blue house next door.
 I want you to go over there and welcome them.”
-She told me, spinning suddenly with a carton of Krispy creme donuts in hand, my donuts that was in the fridge and wanted to eat when I woke up with a glass of warm milk.
+She told me, spinning around suddenly with a carton of Krispy creme donuts in hand, my donuts that were in the fridge and wanted to eat when I woke up with a glass of warm milk.

 “Why?
-We’re not gonna be friendly.
+I don't know them, do I have to?
 I want a donut.”
-Reaching for the box but slapped my hand away.
+Reaching for the box but she slapped my hand away.

-“It’s for the neighbors, go over there and give it to them.”
+“It’s for the neighbors, go over there and give it to them," she scolded.

 “I’m still sleepy,” I protested with a pout.